 Division of Assets and Liabilities

-In addition to legally terminating the marriage, a family law attorney may also be called in for matters related to the division of property and debts.
+In addition to legally terminating the marriage, a family law attorney may also be called in for matters related to the division of marital property and debts.
 This involves determining which assets and liabilities are jointly owned and finding a “just and right” way to divide them up.

-If a marriage ends and there are children involved, a family law attorney will also be involved in the child custody hearing.
+If a marriage ends and there are children involved, a family law attorney will also be involved in the legal process of the child custody hearing.
 In this legal matter, the court will decide who will get primary custody of the children and arrange visitation rights for the non-custodial parent.
 Child custody cases are very emotional and stressful events, requiring a skilled family law attorney to negotiate the best child custody arrangement possible.

 There is typically a second issue in child custody cases – the calculation of child support payments.
 The parent who is awarded primary custody in the child custody hearing will typically receive additional support from the other parent.
 However, child support can also be awarded in cases where there is a shared parenting agreement, with the parent who makes the most money providing additional support to the other.